File information

 Q: Why does the ship still forcefully abduct me when I walk up to it?

 You have a mod that is conflicting with this mod's changes to the starting quest.
-For best gameplay, load this near the end of your esm files if you suspect that they're overwriting things.
-Load the patches late too.
+Load this near the end of your esm files if you suspect that they're overwriting things, or get the intro quest replacer patch.

 Q: Can I place teleporters anywhere?